montana-science-center/exhibit-how_lasers_work/readme.md

 ## Software dependencies
-This code requires the [AccelStepper](https://www.arduino.cc/reference/en/libraries/accelstepper/) library from Arduino.
+This code requires the [AccelStepper](https://www.arduino.cc/reference/en/libraries/accelstepper/) library.
 This can be installed using Arduino's library manager.